 Lise’s Self Care class has been an eye opener for me.
 She has a natural way of guiding her clients towards self discovery; allowing them to analyze their own personal situations and then create a path towards self healing that is individualized just for them.
 Lise is always available to respond to comments and questions from the group; even outside of “business hours” and often posts very thought provoking conversation starters.
 Her approach is non-judgmental and her candor is personable resulting in a forum where one feels “safe” to discuss their very personal feelings and experiences.
 Overtime it’s no longer a “class” but rather a loving, supportive extended family.
 I would recommend to anyone looking to move forward in their healing that they sign up for her classes.
 I look forward to the next course. -Diane

-Do you apologize too often?
 A heartfelt apology can be healing, but even asking for forgiveness can be taken too far – and for survivors of narcissistic abuse, it can become a really bad habit.
-If you’re apologizing each time you ask to see a menu or bump into a chair, you may need to cut back.
+You may need to cut back if you apologize when you ask to see a menu or bump into a chair.

-Learn where to draw the line so you can express remorse without feeling guilty for things that are insignificant or beyond your control.
+Learn where to draw the line so you can express remorse without feeling guilty for insignificant things or beyond your control.

 Use these ideas to become more aware of your behavior and find alternatives to apologizing.

 Has saying you’re sorry become so automatic that you don’t even realize you’re doing it?
-You’ll need to recognize your patterns, so you can change them.
+You’ll need to recognize your patterns so that you can change them.

 Try these ideas:

-Lighten up.
 Anxiety can make you prone to apologizing.
-Find relaxation practices that work for you such as meditation or physical exercise.
+Find relaxation practices that work for you, such as meditation or physical exercise.